MikeKovarik/gulp-better-rollup/README.md

 A [Gulp](https://www.npmjs.com/package/gulp) plugin for [Rollup](https://www.npmjs.com/package/rollup) ES6 Bundler.
 In comparison with [gulp-rollup](https://www.npmjs.com/package/gulp-rollup), this plugin integrates Rollup deeper into Gulps pipeline chain.
 It takes some of the Rollup API out of your hands, in exchange for giving you full power over the pipeline (to use any gulp plugins).

+## How it works

+Rollup is designed to handle reading files, building a dependency tree, transforming content and then writing the transformed files.
+This doesn't play well with gulp, since gulp is also designed to handle files with `gulp.src()` and `gulp.dest()`.
+Gulp plugins, by design _should_ just handle in-memory transformations.
+Not actual files.

+To tackle this problem gulp-better-rollup passes the file paths loaded in `gulp.src()` to rollup, rather than the gulp buffer.

+This comes with some caveats:

+* If you use other gulp plugin before gulp-better-rollup, their transformations will be lost.
+If the plugin doesn't do source transformations (like for example [gulp-sourcemaps](https://www.npmjs.com/package/gulp-sourcemaps)) this is fine.
+* The Rollup "input" argument is unsupported.
+* Since the output location is determined by `gulp.dest()`, the output "file" argument passed to Rollup can at most be used to set the file name for a bundle.
+If you pass a full directory path, only the file name part will be used.
+In addition, if you pass a file path to `gulp.dest()`, the Rollup "file" argument will be ignored entirely.
+* The `gulp-sourcemaps` plugin doesn't (yet) support the `.mjs` extension, that you may want to use to support the ES module format in Node.js.
+It can inline the sourcemap into the bundle file (using `sourcemaps.write()`), and create an external sourcemap file with `sourcemaps.write(PATH_TO_SOURCEMAP_FOLDER)`.
+It won't however insert the `//# sourceMappingURL=` linking comment at the end of your `.mjs` file, which effectively renders the sourcemaps useless.

 ## Installation

 ```